Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup: Indices of Superposition of Macroscopically Distinct States

-It was shown in Ref.~\cite{SM02} that $p$ is directly related to fundamental stabilities of many-body states against decoherence and local measurements.
-Regarding decoherence by weak noises, it was shown that for any state with $p=1$ its decoherence rate $\Gamma$ by {\em any} noises {\em never} exceeds $O(L)$.
+It was shown in ref.~\citen{SM02} that $p$ is directly related to fundamental stabilities of many-body states against decoherence and local measurements.
+Regarding decoherence by weak noises, it was shown that, for any state with $p=1$, its decoherence rate $\Gamma$ by {\em any} noise {\em never} exceeds $O(L)$ [if the interaction between the noise and the system satisfies the locality condition, i.e., if it is the sum of local interactions].
 For a state with $p=2$, on the other hand, it is possible in principle to construct a noise or environment that makes $\Gamma$ of the state $\Theta(L^2)$.
-However, this does {\em not} necessarily mean that such a fatal noise or environment does exist in real physical systems; it depends on physical situations \cite{SM02}.
-A more fundamental stability is the stability against local measurements, which was proposed and defined in Refs.~\cite{SM02,Mtzk.cp}.
-From the theorem proved there, we can say that a state with $p=2$ is {\em unstable} against local measurements, i.e., there exists a {\em local} observable by measurement of which the state changes drastically \cite{2p-corr}.
+However, this does {\em not} necessarily mean that such a fatal noise or environment does exist in real physical systems; it depends on the physical situation \cite{SM02}.
+A more fundamental stability is the stability against local measurements, which was proposed and defined in refs.~\citen{SM02} and \citen{Mtzk.cp}.
+From the theorems proved in these references we can say that a state with $p=2$ is {\em unstable} against local measurements, i.e., there exists a {\em local} observable such that measuring it changes the state drastically \cite{2p-corr}.

-Furthermore, a quite singular property was proved rigorously in Ref.~\cite{SM02}; any {\em pure} state with $p=2$ in a {\em finite} system of size $L$ does {\em not} approach a pure state in an {\em infinite} system as $L \to \infty$.
-For readers who are not familiar with quantum theory of infinite systems \cite{Haag}, we give a brief explanation for this fact in Appendix \ref{app:pure2mixed}.
+Furthermore, quite a singular property was proved rigorously in ref.~\citen{SM02}; any {\em pure} state with $p=2$ in a {\em finite} system of size $L$ does {\em not} approach a pure state in an {\em infinite} system as $L \to \infty$.
+For readers who are not familiar with the quantum theory of infinite systems \cite{Haag}, we give a brief explanation of this fact in Appendix \ref{app:pure2mixed}.

-These observations indicate that states with $p=2$ or $q=2$ are quite anomalous many-body states.
-This led to the conjecture of Ref.~\cite{conjecture}, which will be generalized in Sec.~\ref{sec:conj} of the present paper.
+These observations indicate that states with $p=2$ or $q=2$ are extremely anomalous many-body states.
+This led to the conjecture in refs.~\citen{conjecture1} and \citen{conjecture2}, which will be generalized in \S\ref{sec:conj} of the present paper.